exoad/sysinfoRPC/README.md

 **Use either `npm` or `yarn` to install the following packages:**

 systeminformation

 discord-rich-prescence

 **Download the following necessary runtime environments & applications (required):**

 NodeJS: https://nodejs.org/en/download/

 Discord: https://discord.com/download

+And preferably an IDE to maybe edit information (VSCode, Atom, or just a terminal)

 ## Supported OS
 Windows

 macOS (Not tested)

 Linux (Certain Ones if configured correctly)

 ## Notes